abdulwm97/abdulwm97/README.md

 ### Hi there 👋

-Hi, my name is Abdul Makba, I am currently a trainee at Sparta Global.

-I am currently learning how to make a web api testing framework.
+Hi, my name is Abdul Makba, I am currently a trainee at Sparta Global as a Java SDET.
+My current journey has lead me to learn how to build different frameworks like api testing frameworks and web testing frameworks.

 Sets of tools and processes I am currenly familiar with: